 Walk in the Park delivers health walks in the beautiful and nurturing surroundings of Loch Lomond and The Trossachs National Park.
-We deliver five weekly walking groups in Balloch, Drymen, Aberfoyle, Callander and Killin.
+We deliver six weekly walking groups in Arrochar, Balloch, Drymen, Aberfoyle, Callander and Killin.

 Walk in the Park is a project part of the Loch Lomond & the Trossachs Countryside Trust.
-Walk in the Park is supported by Loch Lomond and The Trossachs National Park, Paths for All and The Forestry Commission.
+Walk in the Park is supported by Loch Lomond and The Trossachs National Park, Paths for All, Impact Funding Partners and The Forestry Commission.